DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - ❄️**Physical Layer (1)**
         - Converts a frame into bits for transmission/receiving over the physical connection medium
+        - The Physical layer includes electrical specifications, protocols, and standards that allow control of throughput, handling line noise, and a variety of other electrical interface and signaling requirements
         - Network hardware devices that function at layer 1 include NICs, hubs, repeaters, concentrators, amplifiers
         - Know four basic network topologies:
             - 🍌**star**: each individual node on the network is directly connect to a switch/hub/concentrator